lucianotonet/backend-test/README.md

     [5, 2, 3, 6, 1]
 ]
 ```
-A winning line is created when an array has 3 to 5 same prize IDs in succession in the
+A winning line is created when an array has 3 to 5 same symbol IDs in succession in the
 predefined payline.
  ```
  [